ch-ckmate/BackPlanner/README.md

 ## How to Use

 Just download the zip file, extract it wherever you want.
 Execute the BackPlanner.exe, and Enjoy!
+You will not see the menu bar icon app, instead you'll find the tray icon(in the bottom right corner) where you can quit the app.

 If you want the app to start when windows start, just follow this steps:

 * Select the Start  button and scroll to find the app you want to run at startup.